Next Start

 Step #1: Find the transom center

-To rig an outboard engine, you must find the transom center using the arc method.
+To rig an outboard engine, you must find the transom center of the boat using the arc method.
 To do so, select two identical locations as a reference point and use a straightedge to strike an arc near the top of the transom that crosses the centerline of the transom.

 Using the same reference point on the opposite side of the transom, strike a second arc that crosses the centerline of the transom.
 Repeat these steps using the same reference points on the boat, but move in three or four inches on the straightedge to strike the second arc.